SufficientlySecure/donations/README.md

 </receiver>
 ```

-5. Configure the Donations Lib by altering the file src/org/donations/DonationsConfiguration.java
+* Configure the Donations Lib by altering the file src/org/donations/DonationsConfiguration.java
-6. Open the activity in your app:
+* Open the activity in your app:

 ```java
 startActivity(new Intent(this, DonationsActivity.class));
 ```

+* When publishing the app you have to create in-app products for your app in the Google Play Store that matches the ones you defined in DonationsConfiguration.java